+3.2.
+The Headteacher/Principal is responsible for:

+- Monitoring and implementation of this policy and of the rewards and sanctions procedures in the school/academy.
+This includes the policy's effectiveness in addressing any SEMH-related drivers of poor/unacceptable behaviour. - Establishing the standard of behaviour expected by pupils within the school/academy. - developing and implementing local procedures in line with policy and central Trust guidance

+- The Headteacher/Principal will ensure that the school/academy environment encourages positive behaviour and that staff deal effectively with poor/unacceptable behaviour, and will monitor how staff implement this policy and the local procedures to ensure rewards and sanctions are applied consistently. - Reporting to the LGC on the implementation of this policy and the local procedures, including its effectiveness in addressing any SEMH-related issues that could be driving disruptive behaviour.

 3.3.
-The Headteacher/Principal is responsible for:
+The mental health lead is responsible for:

-- Monitoring and implementation of this policy and of the behaviour procedures in the school/academy.
-This includes the policy's effectiveness in addressing any SEMH-related drivers of poor/unacceptable behaviour. - Establishing the standard of behaviour expected by pupils within the school/academy. - The day-to-day implementation of this policy. - The Headteacher/Principal will ensure that the school/academy environment encourages positive behaviour and that staff deal effectively with poor/unacceptable behaviour, and will monitor how staff implement this policy and the local procedures to ensure rewards and sanctions are applied consistently. - Reporting to the LGC on the implementation of this policy and the local procedures, including its effectiveness in addressing any SEMH-related issues that could be driving disruptive behaviour.
+- Overseeing the whole-school approach to mental health, including how this is reflected in this policy and the local procedures, how staff are supported with managing pupils with SEMH-related behavioural difficulties, and how the school/academy manages pupils and parents/carers with regards to the behaviour of pupils with SEMH difficulties. - Supporting behaviour management in line with the Student Mental Health and Wellbeing Policy.

 3.4.
-The mental health lead is responsible for:
+The SENCo is responsible for:

-Overseeing the whole-school approach to mental health, including how this is reflected in this policy and the local procedures, how staff are supported with managing pupils with SEMH-related behavioural difficulties, and how the school manages pupils and parents/carers with regards to the behaviour of pupils with SEMH difficulties.

-Supporting behaviour management in line with the Student Mental Health and Wellbeing Policy.
+- Collaborating with the LGC, Headteacher/Principal and the mental health lead, as part of the Senior Leadership Team (SLT), to determine the strategic development of behavioural and SEMH policies and provisions in the school/academy. - Undertaking day to day responsibilities for the successful operation of the behavioural and SEMH policies to support pupils with SEND, in line with the Trust's Special Educational Needs and Disability (SEND) Policy. - Supporting teachers in the further assessment of the pupil's strengths and areas for development and advising on effective implementation of support.

 3.5.
-The SENCo is responsible for:
+Teaching staff are responsible for:

-- Collaborating with the LGC, Headteacher/Principal and the mental health lead, as part of the Senior Leadership Team (SLT), to determine the strategic development of behavioural and SEMH policies and provisions in the school. - Undertaking day to day responsibilities for the successful operation of the behavioural and SEMH policies to support pupils with SEND, in line with the Trust's Special Educational Needs and Disability (SEND) Policy. - Supporting teachers in the further assessment of the pupil's strengths and areas for development and advising on effective implementation of support.
+- Implementing the Behaviour Policy and the local procedures consistently - Modelling positive behaviour - Providing a personalised approach to the specific behavioural needs of particular pupils - Recording behaviour incidents - Rewarding positive behaviour - Aiming to teach all pupils the full curriculum, whatever their prior attainment - Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving their potential, and that every pupil with behavioural difficulties will be able to study the full national curriculum.

 3.6.
-Teaching staff are responsible for:
+All staff are responsible for:

-- Implementing the Behaviour Policy and the local procedures consistently - Modelling positive behaviour - Providing a personalised approach to the specific behavioural needs of particular pupils - Recording behaviour incidents - Aiming to teach all pupils the full curriculum, whatever their prior attainment - Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving their potential, and that every pupil with behavioural difficulties will be able to study the full national curriculum.
+- Implementing the Behaviour Policy and procedures consistently - Promoting a supportive and high-quality learning environment - Modelling high levels of behaviour - Being aware of the signs of behavioural difficulties - Setting high expectations for every pupil - Being aware of the needs, outcomes sought and support provided to any pupils with specific behavioural needs.

 3.7.
-All staff are responsible for:
+Parents/carers are responsible for:

-- Implementing the Behaviour Policy and the local procedures consistently - Promoting a supportive and high-quality learning environment - Modelling high levels of behaviour - Being aware of the signs of behavioural difficulties - Setting high expectations for every pupil - Being aware of the needs, outcomes sought and support provided to any pupils with specific behavioural needs.
+- Supporting their child to adhere to the Behaviour Policy and procedures set out in the school/academy. - Informing the school/academy of any changes in circumstances that may affect their child's behaviour. - Discussing any behavioural concerns with a member of staff.

 3.8.
-Parents/carers are responsible for:

-- Supporting their child to adhere to the behaviour policy and procedures set out in the school/academy. - Informing the school/academy of any changes in circumstances that may affect their child's behaviour. - Discussing any behavioural concerns with a member of staff.

-3.9.
-Pupils/Students are responsible for:
+Pupils are responsible for:

-- Their own behaviour both inside and outside the school/academy. - Reporting any unacceptable behaviour to a member of staff. - Behaving in an orderly and self-controlled way. - Showing respect to all members of staff and each other. - Treat the school/academy buildings and school property with respect. - Wearing the correct uniform. - Accepting sanctions when given. - Refraining from behaving in a way that brings the school/academy into disrepute, including when outside school.
+- Their own behaviour both inside and outside the school/academy. - Reporting any unacceptable behaviour to a member of staff. - Behaving in an orderly and self-controlled way. - Showing respect to all members of staff and each other. - Treat the school/academy buildings and school/academy property with respect. - Wearing the correct uniform and having the correct equipment. - Completion of work set both in and out of the school/academy. - Accepting sanctions when given. - Refraining from behaving in a way that brings the school/academy into disrepute, including when outside of the school/academy.